But that’s not what he finds when he looks outside.

 “Thanks, I forgot about that.
 I’ll bring my gym bag home with me.
 See you after school!”

 I grinned.
 Adam included the word ‘home’ even though it was my home, not his.
 That was interesting.
-Most kids under a temporary protection order reserved the word ‘home’ for where they usually lived with a parent or a relative.
-The temporary fostering home was referred to as ‘where I’m staying.’
+Most kids under a temporary protection order reserved the word ‘home’ for where they usually lived with a parent, a relative, or a guardian.
+A temporary fostering home was usually referred to as ‘where I’m staying.’

 After I left Lincoln High, I walked across the street to the Taco Bell.
 I looked at the front and drive-through sides of the building and saw four video cameras.